In This Article

 What is the difference between a period property and a listed property?

 Period property and listed property are often overlapping terms but they do not refer to the same thing.
 The difference between a period property and a listed property is that listed buildings are on Historic England's National Heritage List for England and are protected from structural change without permission.
 Listed buildings are classified into three grades.

 Grade I listed buildings - These are properties of exceptional interest.
 Usually this classification is reserved for significant buildings such as castles, cathedrals and town halls.

 Grade II* listed buildings - These are properties which exceed special interest and are protected for their national historical importance.

 Grade II listed buildings - These are properties of special interest which warrant every effort to be preserved.
 This is the most common classification.

 An example of a Grade II listed building is Argyll’s property at 78-79 Pall Mall.
 This spectacularly stylish building is noteworthy for its Italianite and French 2nd Empire architecture.

 Offices in period properties come with many benefits for businesses and their employees.
-Here are a few reasons why you should consider H_l in one of Argyll’s historical buildings for your next company gathering.
+Here are a few reasons why you should consider renting an office space in one of our historical buildings for your next company gathering.

-Impress Clients - If you are hosting a client conference, you can reflect the quality of your company in the quality of your meeting space.
-The sophistication and elegance of Argyll’s period properties are sure to leave a good impression.
+Impress clients - If you are hosting a client conference, you can reflect the quality of your company in the quality of your meeting space.
+The sophistication and elegance of our period properties are sure to leave a good impression.